Battle of Pinkie: Battle

-The Imperial ambassador's accounts of the battle
+Imperial ambassador's accounts of the battle

 The Imperial ambassador François van der Delft went to the court of King Edward VI at Oatlands Palace to hear the news of the battle from William Paget.
 Van der Delft wrote to the Queen Dowager, Mary of Hungary, with his version of the news on 19 September.
 He described the cavalry skirmish on the day before the battle.
 He had heard that on the day of the battle, when the English army encountered the Scottish formation, the Scots advance horsemen dismounted and crossed their lances, which they used like pikes standing in close formation.
 Van der Delft was told that the Earl of Warwick then attempted to attack the Scots from behind using smoking fires as a diversion.
 When they engaged the Scottish rearguard the Scots took flight, apparently following some who already had an understanding with the Protector Somerset.
 The rest of the Scots army then attempted to flee the field.

 Van der Delft wrote a shorter description for Prince Philip on 21 October.
 In this account he lays emphasis on the Scots attempting to change position.
 He said the Scots crossed the brook in order to occupy two hills which flanked both armies.
 The Scottish army, "without any need whatever were seized with panic and began to fly".
 Another letter with derivative news of the battle was sent by John Hooper in Switzerland to the Reformer Henry Bullinger.
 Hooper mentions that Scots had to abandon their artillery due to the archers commanded by the Earl of Warwick, and when the Scots changed position the sun was in their eyes.
 He was told there were 15,000 Scottish casualties and 2,000 prisoners.
 There were 17,000 English in the field and 30,000 Scots.
 Hooper's letter is undated but he includes the false early report that Mary of Guise surrendered in person to Somerset after the battle.
 These newsletters, though compiled and written by non-combatants days after the battle and far from the battlefield, are nevertheless important sources for the historian and for reconstruction of the events, to compare with Patten's narrative and archaeological evidence from the field.